FenekkuKitsune/FS-Resources/README.md

 <summary>Prefixes</summary>
 <br>

 - `say`         - New Say line
 - `ttype`       - Format inline text, bold/italic
 - `sayif`       - Inline if statement
+- `if`          - If statement
 - `badspots`    - Add BadSpots line
 - `resolution`  - Set Resolution of event
 - `situation`   - Creating a new situation
 - `walkintable` - Adding a situation to a walkin/navin table
 - `openchoice`  - Creating an open-ended choice tree
 - `closechoice` - Creating a yes/no boolean choice
 - `trophylist`  - Create a Trophy List / Loot Table
 - `triggerend`  - Trigger and ending
 - `addend`      - Add an ending
 - `newnpc`      - Create a new NPC template
 - `newroom`     - Add a new room

 </details>